 And forget the dogs in Resident Evil.
 Wear an adult diaper in preparation for the first time the giant T-Rex attacks you.
 The catch is, there are only like four dinosaurs to contend with throughout the game.
 And you don’t even get the variation of boss battle enemies that you get in Resident Evil.

 Even so, Dino Crisis is a classic survival horror game that sucks you in.
 And the great thing is, while there are three branching ways to finish the game, unlike many games that offer branching storylines, you can actually save right before the branching occurs.
-This way, you can simply go back to that save and choose a different branch every time.
+This way, you can simply go back to that save and choose a different branch every time to see all three endings without having to play through the whole game three times.

 And finally, considering this was a PS1 game, it’s amazing how they visually managed to have you fighting a giant T-Rex.